 The Behringer UMC404HD is the ultimate compact studio in a box.
 It takes advantage of 4 astonishingly pure MIDAS mic preamps, which include +48 volt phantom power for condenser overhead microphones It all runs through studio-grade converters for supreme sound quality.

-The best thing about this particular drum mic interface is the price.
-It comes in at such an affordable price and it’s so easy to use.
-The UMC404HD works seamlessly with any DAW and the USB connectivity makes it a breeze to work with.
+It comes in at such an affordable price and I was impressed by how easy to use it was.
+The UMC404HD worked seamlessly with any DAW I tried and the USB connectivity made it a breeze to work with.

 Pros